 Do you have a loved one struggling with addiction, or have you struggled with a similar addiction yourself?
-Addictions can be one of the hardest battles we fight in our lives.
-One of the hardest parts is trying to understand what triggers addiction and how we find ourselves trapped in suffering over and over again.
+Addictions can be one of the most difficult battles we fight in our lives.
+One of the hardest parts is trying to understand what triggers the addiction and how we find ourselves trapped in suffering over and over again.
 This article will give you some answers and hope for healing.

-Basic causes of addiction
+Main causes of addiction

-The other unknown reason people struggle with addiction is due to toxic heavy metals in the brain, such as mercury, copper, and aluminum.
+The other unknown reason why people struggle with addiction is due to toxic heavy metals in the brain, such as mercury, copper, and aluminum.

 Glucose depletion